tomlurge/visionion/README.md

 Because of their sheer number also autonomous systems have to be analyzed on their own.
 To understand which of them are of significant importance to the network as a whole or to specfic countries, for specific functionalities, at specific times etc we need to aggregate them over at least the most common fields.

-	39	AS 							array:object								one result object per AS relay					count										how many relays in this AS bandwidth advertized	count										total bwa of all relays in this AS bandwidth consumed		count										total bwc of all relays in this AS
+	39	as				 			array:object								one result object per AS relay					count										how many relays in this AS bandwidth advertized	count										total bwa of all relays in this AS bandwidth consumed		count										total bwc of all relays in this AS